 But, shh, don’t tell anyone, I’m actually kind of sloppy.
 Tekitou is the Japanese word to describe my cooking, and it’s kind of like a “fly by the seat of your pants” style.
 Confession: when I shot the video for this, I had to film like, ten canned tuna sushi rolls before I got one that was okay looking.
 I didn’t realize how bad mine looked until I did it in front of the camera!!!
 But, like I said, we are focusing here on taste… so, leave me alone.

 These canned tuna sushi hand rolls are so fun to make and eat!
 It’s a great way to break into the world of sushi, so give it a try.
-I have some other fun tuna and rice recipes, so give those a look too!
+I have some other fun tuna and rice recipes, including tuna origiri, one of my most popular Japanese snacks.
+Give those a look too!

 Canned Tuna Sushi Hand Rolls